SparrowChang/Machine-learning-project/README.md

 plt.show();
 ```

-It can be seen from the heat map of the above correlation coefficient matrix that post burn-in test items have a strong positive correlation with each other than probe test items. look at the correlation between the feature variable and the target variable:
+It can be seen from the heat map of the above correlation coefficient matrix that post burn-in test items have a strong positive correlation with each other than probe test items.
+Look at the correlation between the feature variable and the target variable:

 ```python
 corr_with_Target_value = df.corr()["Target"].sort_values(ascending=False)